birjj/manatee-inspector/README.md

 # Manatee DOM Inspector

 A custom implementation of a devtools-like DOM inspector for [Sirenia's Manatee RPA application](https://www.sirenia.eu/).
 Useful for when you need a closer look at how Manatee sees the application, but don't want to trawl through kilobytes of JSON data.
+The displayed data is the output of running `.inspect()` on the field the user selects, and can optionally use the `useCachedUI` or `collectTexts` options.

 <p align="center"><img src="https://user-images.githubusercontent.com/4542461/161786510-8f4f14eb-9ca1-4d81-974c-e9e84b15ddc3.png" width="596" /></p>

 ## Usage

 In order for the application to communicate with the local Manatee instance, it needs to know which ports to open a WebSocket connection to.
 Currently these ports can be found using the `ManateeDiscoverer.exe` application, found in `<ManateeInstallDir>\Tools\NativeHost\Discoverer\ManateeDiscoverer.exe`.
 The ports returned by this application must be given to the DOM inspector through the search parameters `manateePort` and `manateePortSecure` respectively.

-An example of how to do this is the following flow code:
+It is recommended to create a flow to open the application with the correct search parameters:

 ```js
 var INSPECTOR_URL = "https://manatee-inspector.jfagerberg.me";